 Commercial leasing involves detailed contract negotiation between a landlord and the business owner who is renting the space, In all of the excitement over a new business venture and stream of income, both the landlord and the tenant may fail to understand the terms of the leasing agreement, and this could lead to difficulties later on.

-For his clients that consult him early in the process, Tannenbaum looks at contracts closely with clients to make sure they understand everything they need to know.
-If there are disputes, he serves as a sound voice as any difficulty is sorted out.
+For his clients that consult him early in the process, Mr. Tannenbaum reviews all contracts with his clients to make sure they understand everything they need to know.
+If there are disputes, Mr. Tannenbaum will work diligently to ensure they are worked out satisfactorily.

 Purchase of Bank Owned Properties